Advertisement

-A man who claimed “internet research” led him to believe he could legally drive with medically prescribed cannabis in his system has failed to convince a magistrate.
+A man who claimed “internet research” led him to believe he could legally drive with medically prescribed cannabis in his system has been told otherwise by a magistrate.

 The man was stopped by police on Watkinson Street in Devonport in June 2023 and subjected to an oral fluid test, which returned a positive result for THC.